Unlearning Comparator: A Visual Analytics System for Comparative Evaluation of Machine Unlearning Methods: The Unlearning Comparator System

-\rev{This chart allows users to visually track at the layer level when and how the representations for the forget and retain classes diverge.} For example, in \figref{metrics}C, both models exhibit similar representational changes in the final fully connected layer.
+This chart allows users to visually track at the layer level when and how the representations for the forget and retain classes diverge.
+For example, in \figref{metrics}C, both models exhibit similar representational changes in the final fully connected layer.
 However, an internal layer (\texttt{layer4.0}) shows a substantial drop in CKA for Model~A (0.246) but not for Model~B (0.822).
 This indicates that Model~B continues to encode much of the forget class’s features in this layer, while Model~A removes them more substantially.

-The \textbf{Embedding Space} view examines the feature space to visually analyze and compare each model’s decision boundary (\figref{embedding}).
-We pass each data sample through Model~A and Model~B up to the penultimate layer to obtain high-dimensional feature vectors, then reduce them to two dimensions and display the resulting scatterplots side-by-side for direct comparison.
-Because final predictions rely on a linear transformation of these penultimate layer outputs, visualizing them clarifies how the decision boundary is formed.
-Placing the two scatterplots this way lets users see how an unlearned model’s feature vectors shift from the original model and determine whether they resemble the retrained model’s decision boundary.
-We use UMAP~\cite{mcinnes2018umap} for dimensionality reduction because it is known to preserve global structure more effectively than other techniques, such as $t$-SNE~\cite{van2008visualizing}, aiding in locating forget class samples that might scatter unpredictably.
+The \textbf{Embedding Space} view visualizes the feature space to analyze and compare each model’s decision boundary (\figref{embedding}).
+We pass each data sample through Model~A and Model~B up to the penultimate layer to obtain high-dimensional feature vectors, then reduce them to two dimensions and display the resulting scatterplots side-by-side.
+Because final predictions are a linear transformation of these penultimate representations, this view reveals how an unlearned model’s features shift from the original model and whether they align with the retrained model. \rev{For example, after successful unlearning, the forget class embeddings should align with the retrained model, whereas persistent forget class clusters or distorted retain class clusters (e.g., density changes) can indicate under- or over-forgetting.} We use UMAP~\cite{mcinnes2018umap} for dimensionality reduction because it is known to preserve global structure more effectively than other techniques, such as $t$-SNE~\cite{van2008visualizing}, aiding in locating forget class samples that might scatter unpredictably.